 Alex received his B.A. in History of Science from Harvard University.

-Jon Wellinghoff is a principal at the firm of Policy/DER Consulting.
-The firm focuses on the intersection of energy policy and the deployment of distributed energy resource technology.
-He received two Presidential appointments to serve as a Commissioner on the Federal Energy Regulatory Commission (FERC) for a total of seven years, and he was the longest serving Chairman of that 1,500 person agency (4 1/2 years).
+Jon Wellinghoff is CEO at GridPolicy, Inc. He received two Presidential appointments to serve as a Commissioner on the Federal Energy Regulatory Commission (FERC) for a total of seven years, and he was the longest serving Chairman of that 1,500 person agency (5 years).
 He held the corporate position of Chief Policy Officer for SolarCity, the largest provider of distributed solar energy systems in the U.S., and was also in state government as General Counsel at the Nevada Public Utilities Commission and Nevada′s first Consumer Advocate under the Office of Attorney General.

 During his FERC tenure, he led efforts to make the U.S. power grid cleaner and more efficient by promoting and integrating renewable energy, demand response, energy efficiency and storage.
 He championed FERC′s landmark Order 1000 which required grid operators to integrate solar and wind resources into the network, created FERC′s Office of Energy Policy and Innovation to promote new efficient technologies and oversaw development of the Office of Energy Infrastructure Security focused on cyber and physical security of our Nation’s energy security assets.